 - (a) Combine like items of assets, liabilities, equity, income, expenses and cash flows of the Parent with those of its subsidiaries on line by line basis.
 For this purpose, income and expenses of the subsidiaries are based on the amounts of the assets and liabilities recognised in the Consolidated Financial Statements at the acquisition date. - Offset (eliminate) the carrying amount of the parent's investment in each subsidiary and the parent's portion of equity of (b) each subsidiary.
-Business combination policy explains how to account for any related goodwill. - (c) Eliminate in full intragroup assets and liabilities, equity, income, expenses and cash flows relating to transactions between entities of the group (profits or losses resulting from intragroup transactions that are recognised in assets, such as inventory and fixed assets, are eliminated in full).
-Intragroup losses may indicate an impairment that requires recognition in the Consolidated Financial Statements.
-Ind AS 12 Income Taxes applies to temporary differences that arise from the elimination of profits and losses resulting from intragroup transactions.
+Business combinations policy explains how to account for any related goodwill.

+Notes to the Consolidated Financial Statements for the year ended March 31, 2025 elimination of profits and losses resulting from intragroup transactions.